 Pan called out to her.

-If Pan called out to you, you were about to be raped.
+When Pan catcalled, you were about to be raped.
 No question about it.
-In fact, the word, panic, is a direct etymological descendant of Pan’s name.
+In fact, our word, PANic, comes directly from the legend of Pan.
 If Pan called out to you, panic is what you did.

-Syrinx immediately and wisely panicked and ran upon hearing the lustful bellows of Pan.
-Being cut off by a river called Landon’s stream, Syrinx called on her sister nymphs to change her her form to save her.
+Being cut off by a river called Landon’s stream, Syrinx desperately called on her sister nymphs to change her her form to save her.
 Obliging their sister’s plea, the nymphs turned Syrinx into “marsh reeds” at the river’s edge.

-Dejected, the god noticed a plaintive tone coming from the reeds in his arms made by the breeze.
-The sound pleased and inspired him, and he said “this union, at least, shall I have with thee.”
+Defeated, the god noticed a plaintive tone coming from the reeds in his arms made by the breeze.
+The sound pleased him.
+His goat-beard dripping with saliva, he ejaculated the words: “this union, at least, shall I have with thee.”

-With that, Pan cut these reeds into unequal sizes, joined them together with wax, and called his instrument, the world’s first Pan flute, syrinx.
+With that, Pan cut these reeds into unequal sizes, joined them together with wax, and called his instrument, syrinx.

 Much like the mocking of the Christ, many understood the meaning of “marsh reed” to mean, specifically, the cattail.
 In further similarity, many depictions of the Pan/Syrinx myth include a bundle of cattails in the arms of Pan, while still others depict nondescript marsh reeds.